• Skip to primary navigation

 Oil and Vinegar Cucumber Salad

-• sweet zucchini pickles in a bowl.
+• canned pickled zucchini in a small bowl.

 Do you like this recipe?

 Please leave a good rating in the recipe card below.
 Stay in touch through social media: Pinterest, Facebook, and Instagram.
-Donโ€™t forget to tag #whereismyspoon when you try a recipe!
+Don't forget to tag #whereismyspoon when you try a recipe!

 Recipe